Why Run a VHRGet detailed Vehicle History Report in 3 Easy Steps

 Buying a car can trigger anxiety in even those with Everest-tough nerves.
 And while tricksters abound seeking to consciously take advantage of naive consumers, you'll find that most folks who sell cars aren't crooks.
 At the same time, don't expect full disclosure either, even from an Eagle Scout trying to part with an old college car.

 However, buyers are not totally at the mercy of the seller.
-You can close this leverage gap and even out the deal circumstances a bit by reviewing a vehicle history report (VHR).
+You can close this leverage gap and even out the deal circumstances a bit by reviewing a vehicle history report (VHR), also called a VIN check.
 Using a car's vehicle identification number (VIN), you can easily run such a report.
-Note: Older vehicles, such as those manufactured before 1981, might not have sufficient VIN numbers to run a VHR.
+Note: Older vehicles might not have sufficient VIN numbers to run a VHR.

 Vehicle history reports allow you to buy with a little more confidence and they can make this exciting purchase feel less like a gamble.
 Why roll the dice and hope the car has a clean record when you can actually know what you are buying?
 Obtaining a report is as simple as jotting down the VIN and hopping on a computer.